Beach Options (Listed by distance to the cruise port)

 Paradise Cove Beach -- Paradise Cove Beach is out towards the less traveled west end of the island and has relatively quiet and secluded beaches.
 It is actually located at the Paradise Cove Beach Resort which provides transportation to and from the cruise port and has many activities that you can purchase including a snorkeling package, a kayaking package or a combo package for both.
 Meals can be included as well if you desire.
 If you would rather just relax on the beach you can just pay a $3.00 resort fee, $3.00 to rent a lounge chair, rent snorkel gear or a kayak if you like and partake of their very reasonably price food and drink at The Red Bar.
 Just be sure to make a reservation with them ahead of time so they will be at the port when you arrive to provide you with the complimentary transportation to and from Paradise Cove.

 Lucaya Beach - You can walk on to the beach near the Port Lucayan Marketplace via one of the public accesses between the resorts.
 The only issue is that there are no public restrooms, beach chairs or other amenities.
 To get this you have to either buy a day pass, be a restaurant customer or rent the amenities from the resort.
 There are various other watersport rentals available on the beach as well.
+Billy Joe’s Restaurant is right on the beach at the end of Sea Horse Lane (near the arrow head on the map above.
 Coral beach is a walk to the west.

 Grand Lucayan Resort (formerly The Westin and The Radisson Our Lucaya) Beach- Resort on Lucaya Beach which offers a day pass for $15-20 for adults, $7-10 for kids but you get to use their facilities (restrooms, lounge chairs, umbrellas, 6 pools, hot tubs, hammocks, beautiful beach, locker room facilities, free wi-fi, and restaurant).
 Across the street from Port Lucayan Marketplace.
 They don't furnish you towels so make sure and bring your beach towel from the ship.
 You can purchase a day when you arrive there at the entrance to the resort.
 You will get a wristband to wear for the duration of your time at the resort.